jvondermarck/dinosaur-exploder/README.md

 ## 👨 Author

-- Initially, the project was a collaboration between three creators : Dylan, Maxime, and myself—as part of a school project at the University of Cork in 2022.
-However, after the semester ended, I took over full responsibility for the project, while my teammates moved on to other endeavors."
+Initially, the project was a collaboration between three creators : Dylan, Maxime, and myself—as part of a school project at the University of Cork in 2022.
+However, after the semester ended, I took over full responsibility for the project, while my teammates moved on to other endeavors.

 <table align="center">
   <tr>